sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 5. Ability to view open and click counts and share for email client type: Users should be able to look at counts for a given time period for each email client (Outlook, Gmail, Yahoo, etc.).
 6. Time/Day of Week Report: Allow  users to assess to what extent users are viewing through a mobile or desktop device.
 For example, users would be able to see that on Saturdays on average mobile devices account for 60% of opens but on Mondays they account for 20% of opens.

 ## Low Fidelity Wireframe / Conceptual Diagram
 Provide some visual description because often times “a picture is worth a thousand words” in terms of communicating to people that need to deliver on the desired project outcome.
 For example, show a wireframe that helps readers understand what might be delivered in the UI to solve the problem.
 This should not be considered a design and should instead be considered a conversation starter, an input to the design team.

 ## Early Adopter / Customer References
 List 3-5 customers that we will engage to validate requirements, designs, prototypes, early access, and first production use.
 We will evaluate progress on engaging these people throughout the project.

-## Estimated Financial Impact
-Provide some basis for how the enhancement drives revenue.
-For example, a feature gap that will allow us to onboard $2MM in ARR.
-Or a feature that has been identified as critical to 20 customers representing $20MM in ARR.
-Or a feature that has been identified as costing us $10MM in ARR in lost deals.
-Or some COGS reduction.

 ## Measures of Success
 Provide some trackable measure of how success of the effort will be assessed.
 Examples include a desired level of adoption over a year, usage by customers representing some aggregate ARR, direct ARR lift if sold as a modulde, performance lift associated with a recommendation model, COGS saving over a year, etc. We will return to these measures during monthly, quarterly, and annual retrospectives.